Building Your Sales Network

 Leveraging LinkedIn

 The first step in the process is using LinkedIn as a sales tool.
-In this day and age, you can use LinkedIn to build out your entire sales development strategy.
-You can do so by scouting and building connections, searching for target customers, and connecting with them.
+To do so, you need to search for target customers and connect with them.

 Social Media and Blogs